amramgad8/Person-Tracking/README.md

 A real-time person tracking system using YOLOv4-Tiny for object detection.
 This project helps to track individuals through video streams, providing information on their entry, exit, and time spent in the frame.
 The application is designed to be simple and efficient for real-time video analysis.

+This idea can be extended to cafes, libraries, and other public spaces to track the number of people present at any given time.
+It can be used for crowd management, ensuring compliance with capacity limits, or simply for analyzing the flow of visitors.

 **Technologies Used**: Python, OpenCV, YOLO, NumPy

 ---